|About BYB Foundation|

 The BYBF and its directors are convinced The Rock Challenge® is an ideal method of addressing the issues of drug and substance misuse with young people, allowing them the opportunity to see that by hard work, commitment and team work they can obtain a drug-free "high".
 Feedback from participating schools indicates that the use of tobacco products, alcohol and other drugs is reduced or stops entirely among participating students, Australian research shows that schools participating in Rock Challenge® have significantly lower proportions of students who have ever tried drugs or been drunk, and an independent report carried out after the 2009 National Grand Final not only supports these findings but goes on to point out that team members achieve higher attendance and higher staying-on rates than others in their schools.

 Participation seems to enthuse young Britons to take their performances even further afield.
-UK teams have taken part in The Rock Challenge® in Dresden, Germany, teams from Hull and East Yorkshire have travelled to Australia in order to showcase their productions, and a team from Farnborough regularly travelled to Tokyo in order to perform at that nation's Rock Challenge®.
+UK teams have taken part in the Rock Challenge® in Dresden, Germany, teams from Hull and East Yorkshire have travelled to Australia in order to showcase their productions, and a team from Farnborough has regularly travelled to Tokyo in order to perform at that nation's Rock Challenge®.
+We know also know that in 2015 a team from Dubai is travelling to the UK in order to showcase their performance at Stevenage.

 Through the production of the Rock Challenge® the Foundation seeks to provide its benefits to all young people regardless of their ability or their social and economic situation.

-The Directors are therefore particularly pleased to report the involvement of 15 schools catering for pupils with special needs in 2011.
+2014 has been an amazing year and it is a pleasure to see the continued involvement of schools catering for students with special needs in the Rock Challenge®.
+The performances by these schools have been stunning and thoroughly enjoyed by their audiences.
 This demonstrates the accessibility of the event and its ability to provide equal and unique opportunities to every young person.
 Young people from these schools were able to take part on an equal basis with mainstream pupils and the quality of their performances and the enthusiastic response of the audiences bore testament to their ability and the dedication of their teachers and families.

 In furtherance of the aims of the Foundation, the Directors continue to be keen to sustain and extend the Rock Challenge® in areas that are acknowledged to be particularly disadvantaged or deprived.